 In summary, this is the first European publication presenting guidelines for the conduct of CPB during adult cardiac surgery.
-Due to the lack of scientific evidence for some topics in this field, many recommendations were based on expert consensus, and it is therefore inevitable to call for more thorough, well-thoughtout and well-conducted scientific research in many aspects of CPB.
+Due to the lack of scientific evidence for some topics in this field, many recommendations were based on expert consensus, and it is therefore inevitable to call for more thorough, well-thought-out and well-conducted scientific research in many aspects of CPB.

-Level of evidence A Data derived from multiple randomized clinical trials or meta analyses.
+able 1: Levels of evidence Level of evidence A Data derived from multiple randomized clinical trials or meta- analyses.
 Level of evidence B Data derived from a single randomized clinical trial or large non-randomized studies.
-Level of evidence C The consensus of expert opinion and/or small studies, registries.
+Level of evidence C The consensus of expert opinion and/or small studies, retrospective studies, registries.